redis/jedis/README.md

 Jedis was conceived to be EASY to use and FULLY COMPATIBLE with the latest version of redis.

-## What's still missing?
+Jedis is now fully compatible with the latest version of redis.

+## What will be available soon?
 - Sharding
-- Persistence control commands
-- Remote server control commands
+- Connection pooling
+- More and more code and performance improvements

 But stay close because things are going fast and all this will be implemented soon!

-## Ok.. so what's already done?
+## Ok.. so what can I do with Jedis?
+All of the following reids features are supported:

 - Sorting
 - Connection handling
 - Commands operating on all the kind of values